 Love goes the distance.

-India Discipleship Network is now apart of Agape Asia.
+India Discipleship Network is a part of Agape Asia.
 The principal goal has always been to help the Indian Christians become self-supporting, self-governing and self-propagating.
-Access Ministries such as the TPG Christian School, Bethany Girls Home, Brookshire Memorial Children’s Home and the Water Wells Project will continue to prepare children, youth and adults to become productive disciples in God’s Kingdom.
+Access Ministries such as the TPG Christian School, Bethany Girls Home, Brookshire Memorial Children’s Home and the Water Wells Project continue to prepare children, youth and adults to become productive disciples in God’s Kingdom.

 Brookshire Memorial Children’s Home